ansible/ansible/docs/docsite/rst/network_getting_started/network_differences.rst

 Execution on the Control Node
 ```````````````````````````````````````````````````````````````

 Unlike most Ansible modules, network modules do not run on the managed nodes.
-On the front end, network modules work with ad-hoc commands, playbooks, and roles.
+From a user's point of view, network modules work like any other modules.
+They work with ad-hoc commands, playbooks, and roles.
 Behind the scenes, however, network modules use a different methodology than the other (Linux/Unix and Windows) modules use.
 Ansible is written and executed in Python.
-Because the majority of network devices can not run Python, the Ansible network modules are executed on the Ansible control node.
+Because the majority of network devices can not run Python, the Ansible network modules are executed on the Ansible control node, where ``ansible`` or ``ansible-playbook`` runs.

 Execution on the control node shapes two other differences in how network modules function: